Lovely Momhood

 I don’t know of anyone who doesn’t have great childhood memories of building a fort.

-Provide them with all the materials they need to create the best fortress ever- pillows, blankets, bed sheets, flash lights, books, and if you are feeling fancy help them finish it off with some Christmas lights.
+Provide them with all the materials they need to create the best fortress ever—pillows, blankets, bedsheets, flashlights, and books.
+If you are feeling fancy, help them finish it off with some Christmas lights.

 My husband and I once helped the kids build a fort out of cardboard boxes… It was epic!